-- 17. The whole asset model is based on the premise that during the lease term, the leased item is under the control of the lessee.
+- 18. The whole asset model is based on the premise that during the lease term, the leased item is under the control of the lessee.
 Accordingly, this model recognises the leased item in full as an asset of the lessee-both the right to the economic benefits during the lease term, and the possession of the asset at the end of the lease term-in effect, recognising the full economic value of the machinery.
-To correspond to these assets, the lessee recognises two liabilities-a liability for the payments to be made over the lease term and a liability representing the lessee's obligation to return the asset at the end of the lease item's expected useful life, the obligation to return the item at the end of the term is comparatively insignificant.
-However, for a short-term lease the obligation to return will be more substantial. - 18.
-The lessor recognises as an asset its right to receive payments under the lease and an asset representing its right to have the machinery returned at the end of the lease term. - 19.
-The lessor does not recognise its contractual obligation to permit the use of the machinery during the lease term as the lessor has surrendered physical control of the machinery to the lessee.
+To correspond to these assets, the lessee recognises two liabilities-a liability for the payments to be made over the lease term and a liability representing the lessee's obligation to return the asset at the end of the lease term.
+Where the lease is for substantially all of the leased item's expected useful life, the obligation to return the item at the end of the term is comparatively insignificant.
+However, for a short-term lease the obligation to return will be more substantial. - 19.
+The lessor recognises as an asset its right to receive payments under the lease and an asset representing its right to have the machinery returned at the end of the lease term. - 20.
+The lessor does not recognise its contractual obligation to permit the use of the machinery during the lease term.
+Instead, the lessor derecognises the machinery. - 21.
+The assets and liabilities recognised in a simple lease can be summarised as follows: